tomi20v/iterators/README.md

 ## why?
 Originally a proof of concept that matrix rotation can be done by transforming the matrix iterators, leaving the original data intact.

-Some of these iterators are recursive, supporting
+It is implemented for 2D arrays ("bitmaps") but there is no general n-dimension array solution yet.

-"for (const x in iterator) {...}" syntax.
+These iterators support the "for (const x in iterator) {...}" syntax.
 This is great since now these can be used in reactive template for loops (eg. svelte).

-## def - recursive iterator
-By recursive iterator I mean one that iterates over nested arrays recursively, to be iterated by one for loop per dimension (depth level).

 ## contents

-These iterators take an array of data and (surprise!) provide an iterator to use in loops.

-### ArrayAxisIterator
+### ArrayAxisIterator<T>
 Iterates an array over one axis (dimension), eg. iterate a column in a 2D array.
+Not recursive, emits T items.

 ```typescript
 const anyArray3X3 = [